AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValue.md

 ## Value Is Also Dependent On How You Use It

-One of the most biggest annoyances are regarding to "proving" value is that it is highly dependent on how the user.
+One of the most biggest annoyances are regarding to "proving" value is that it is highly dependent on how the users uses DataPredict.

 If you can't use the tools properly, you are guaranteed not to get 100% of the value.
-This is true for Roblox Studio, Unity, and Unreal Engine.
+This is true for game engines like Roblox Studio, Unity, and Unreal Engine.

 I have created value in terms of lowering development costs and time.
-Now it is your turn to extract money from using the DataPredict Ecosystem.
+However, just like the game engines, they are not guaranteed to bring you revenue.

 ## Conclusion